 Statement From The Education Trust on the Support Making Assessments Reliable and Timely (SMART) Act

-“We look forward to working with Congressional leaders in both parties to ensure a sensible, constructive federal policy on assessment that gives educators the tools they need to support high academic achievement for all students.”
+“We look forward to working with Congressional leaders in both parties to ensure a sensible, constructive federal policy on assessment that gives educators the tools they need to support achievement for all students.”